A topic from the subject of Biochemistry in Chemistry.

 Enzyme-Substrate Specificity:

-• Enzymes are highly specific for their substrates due to the unique shape of the active site.
+• Enzymes are highly specific for their substrates due to the unique shape and chemical properties of the active site.
+This is often described by the "lock and key" or "induced fit" models.

 • Substrate recognition depends on the size, shape, and chemical properties of the substrate.